JRSaunders/ShardMatrix/README.md

 [Reference Yaml file](shard_matrix.yaml)

-State the version.
+Define the version.
 The most recent version is 1.
 ```yaml
 version: 1
 ```
 ### Table Groups
-State the table groups.
+Define the table groups.
 As you add tables to your Application you will need to explicitly add them here to.

 The group name is only used in ShardMatrix.